I. Ithaca College Television (ICTV) Statement of Purpose

 Section 3: Provisions Specific to News Programming

-News and public affairs on ICTV are free of censorship and advance approval of copy, and the News Director will develop editorial policies and news coverage that are consistent with station goals and policies.
-Please refer to ICTV’s Code of Ethics for more information.
+News and public affairs on ICTV are free of censorship and advance approval of copy.
+The News Director will develop editorial policies and news standards that are consistent with station goals and policies, and holds the authority to authorize and/or remove stories/topics from shows in their department.
+Please refer to ICTV’s News Handbook for more information.

 Section 4: Permission to Film On-Location